CODEJIN/GST_Tacotron/README.md

 3. Set the speaker's Wav path list and text list like the following example:

 ```
-text_List = [
+sentence_List = [
-    'The grass is always greener on the other side of the fence.'
+    'The grass is always greener on the other side of the fence.',
-    'Strike while the iron is hot.'
+    'Strike while the iron is hot.',
-    'A creative artist works on his next composition because he was not satisfied with his previous one.'
+    'A creative artist works on his next composition because he was not satisfied with his previous one.',
-    'You cannot make an omelet without breaking a few eggs.'
+    'You cannot make an omelet without breaking a few eggs.',
     ]
-path_List = [
+wav_List_for_GST = [
-    './Wav_for_Inference/FV.AWB.arctic_a0001.wav'
+    './Wav_for_Inference/FV.AWB.arctic_a0001.wav',
-    './Wav_for_Inference/FV.JMK.arctic_a0004.wav'
+    './Wav_for_Inference/FV.JMK.arctic_a0004.wav',
-    './Wav_for_Inference/FV.SLT.arctic_a0007.wav'
+    './Wav_for_Inference/FV.SLT.arctic_a0007.wav',
-    './Wav_for_Inference/LJ.LJ050-0278.wav'
+    './Wav_for_Inference/LJ.LJ050-0278.wav',
     ]
 ```
 __※The length of wav path must be 1 or same to text list.__